An Interactive Guide To The Fourier Transform

 Making A Spike In Time

 Can we make a spike in time, like (4 0 0 0), using cycles?
-(I'll use parens for time points)
+I'll use parentheses () for a sequence of time points, and brackets [] for a sequence of cycles.

-Although the spike seems boring to us time-dwellers (that's it?), think about the complexity in the cycle world.
+Although the spike seems boring to us time-dwellers (one data point, that's it?), think about the complexity in the cycle world.
 Our cycle ingredients must start aligned (at the max value, 4) and then "explode outwards", each cycle with partners that cancel it in the future.
 Every remaining point is zero, which is a tricky balance with multiple cycles running around (we can't just "turn them off").

 Let's walk through each time point: